 The Bottom Line

-What keeps it from a higher rating: tool coverage is wildly uneven across vendors, batch operations are limited everywhere, embedding configuration is fragmented, and the RAG pipeline layer is still small community projects rather than production-ready solutions.
-But for the core use case — giving AI agents semantic memory and vector search capabilities — this category delivers.
+What keeps it from a perfect score: tool coverage is still uneven across vendors, batch operations are limited everywhere, embedding configuration is fragmented, and the RAG pipeline layer is still small community projects rather than production-ready solutions.
+But for the core use case — giving AI agents semantic memory and vector search capabilities — this category delivers comprehensively.

-Pick Qdrant if you want the simplest setup and just need store/find.
+Pick Redis if you want vector search plus general data management (and already run Redis).
+Pick Qdrant if you want the simplest dedicated vector setup with just store/find.
 Pick Chroma if you want full database management through your agent.
-Pick Milvus if you need hybrid search and enterprise scale.
-Pick Pinecone if search quality (reranking) matters most.
+Pick Milvus if you need hybrid search and enterprise scale (or claude-context for code search).
+Pick Weaviate if you want zero-infrastructure database-native MCP.
+Pick Pinecone if search quality (reranking) and remote hosted endpoints matter most.
+Pick Turbopuffer if you want cost-effective serverless vector search.
 Pick pgvector if you’re already on PostgreSQL and don’t want another database.